 Optimizing your content for SEO can help turn the rest of these small business market tips into successes!

 Look at your blog posts.
 Are any of them full of stats and data?
 You can reformat those data filled blog posts into an infographic!
 This will allow the information and statistics you’re trying to share to be more easily digestible for your reader.

 Infographics should be eye-catching, informative, and engaging.
 You can use free online tools like Canva to create a crisp, stunning infographic.
 We have a paid account, but our example below was created without a single membership level item.

 Make sure to include your brand colors.
 Brand consistency can help you build awareness and recognition.
 In time, consumers will recognize your brand on sight.
 Don’t mind that we didn’t do that in our example.
 We were excited about the ‘90s Theme and couldn’t resist!

 5. Start Sharing on the Social Platforms

 It's not enough to start creating content for your small business marketing strategy.
 You need to share your content, too!

 It is extremely likely that you have a business account across all the various social media platforms, but we would guess that it is an underutilized medium.
 Even those small businesses that post often tend to make some fairly common mistakes that undercuts their power to build business.
 That’s precisely why it was listed as one of the 10 Small Business Marketing Mistakes You Should Avoid.

+You've already completed the first three items, right?
 Head on over to your social media to share those videos, blog posts, and infographics.
 Make sure to use a fun, engaging caption that speaks to your target audience.
-Then, add a call-to-action to direct readers to your website.
+Then, add a call-to-action to direct readers to your content.